 - (1) Street Light Requests - (a) Public Service Company (PSC) of Colorado is responsible for providing street lighting as requested by the City. - (b) Before considering new or additional local street light requests, the City will require unanimous consent of all affected owners of property within 100 feet of proposed street light locations and the support of at least 51 percent of the total number of owners of properties within 500 feet of proposed locations. - (2) Costs: The installation costs of street light fixtures, excluding those that provide a demonstrated safety need, shall be paid by the applicant requesting the installation.
-The City will assume continued maintenance and energy costs associated with new installations. - (3) Priorities for Installation: Streetlights may be provided on the basis of identified traffic need with priorities established as follows:
+The City will assume continued maintenance and energy costs associated with new installations. - (3) Priorities for Installation: Streetlights may be provided on the basis of identified traffic need with priorities established as follows: - (a) Reduction of an identified night time traffic accident problem correctable through street light installation. - (b) Major traffic corridors with significant turning movement conflicts and night time pedestrian activity. - (c) Major traffic corridors with significant night-time turning movement conflicts. - (d) Arterial and collector intersections and/or horizontal or vertical alignment changes. - (e) Residential street lighting. - (f) Commercial alleys with significant night-time pedestrian activity. - (4) Design: Street lights installed in public rights-of-way shall be an energy efficient lighting source (LED unless otherwise approved by the Director) with a minimum of ambient or reflected light (full cut-off fixtures).
+Poles shall be located so that the center of the pole is three feet behind the face of the curb.
+The Director may approve a different pole location that is between three feet and six feet behind the face of the curb where necessary to accommodate the needs of other public right-of-way uses in the sidewalk area.
+The City has adopted the Illuminating Engineering Society's (IES) American National Standard Practice for Roadway Lighting as the design standard for all city streets, with the following modifications:

-- (a) Reduction of an identified night time traffic accident problem correctable through street light installation. - (b) Major traffic corridors with significant turning movement conflicts and night time pedestrian activity. - (c) Major traffic corridors with significant night-time turning movement conflicts. - (d) Arterial and collector intersections and/or horizontal or vertical alignment changes. - (e) Residential street lighting. - (f) Commercial alleys with significant night-time pedestrian activity. - (4) Design: Street lights installed in public rights-of-way shall be an energy efficient lighting source (high pressure sodium or metal halide) with a minimum of ambient or reflected light (full cut-off fixtures).
-The City has adopted the Illuminating Engineering Society's (IES) American National Standard Practice for Roadway Lighting as the design standard for all city streets, with the following modifications: - (a) Expressway and Arterial: Street lighting shall be based on IES standards. - (b) Other Streets: Street lighting may be provided at intersections and identified pedestrian crossings only.
+- (a) Expressway and Arterial: Street lighting shall be based on IES standards. - (b) Other Streets: Street lighting may be provided at intersections and identified pedestrian crossings only.
 Lighting may be considered at locations with demonstrated needs based on changes in horizontal or vertical alignments.
-Fixtures shall be 70-watt power unless street width or other conditions justify higher wattage. - (c) Alleys: Except for alleys in commercial areas with significant night time pedestrian activity, the city will not provide alley lighting. - (d) Private Driveways: Street lighting installed at the intersection of private driveways and city streets shall be installed using City standards, be located outside of the public right-of-way, and all costs for installation, maintenance, and continued energy expenditures shall be the responsibility of the applicant requesting the lighting installation.
+Fixtures shall have 29-watt LED lighting unless street width or other conditions justify higher wattage. - (c) Alleys: Except for alleys in commercial areas with significant night time pedestrian activity, the city will not provide alley lighting. - (d) Private Driveways: Street lighting installed at the intersection of private driveways and city streets shall be installed using City standards, be located outside of the public right-of-way, and all costs for installation, maintenance, and continued energy expenditures shall be the responsibility of the applicant requesting the lighting installation.